 Tesla earnings came and went, and much of it fell into the “we expected this” category.
 Investors seemed surprised by the $1.4 billion in free cash flow, which gave shares a brief bump, and revenue met or slightly exceeded expectations, depending on which batch of analysts you reviewed.

-The earnings call, however, did deliver one eyebrow-raising moment that prompted readers (including some ex-Tesla engineers and other founders in the industry) to reach out to me with some schadenfreude-tinted prose.
+The earnings call, however, did deliver one eyebrow-raising moment that prompted readers (including some ex-Tesla engineers and other industry founders) to reach out to me with some schadenfreude-tinted prose.
 CEO Elon Musk admitted that millions of Tesla owners will need hardware upgrades to run a future, more capable version of its Full Self-Driving software that doesn’t require human supervision.

 There are financial and legal implications for Tesla.
 As senior reporter Sean O’Kane wrote, Tesla owners with Hardware 3 cars have spent years bugging the company and Musk for a straight answer about whether they would be able to run this advanced version of Full Self-Driving — which, it should be noted, Tesla has not yet released or even proven it is capable of releasing.
 Tesla sold these Hardware 3 cars between 2019 and 2023.